Go applications

 Getting started

-Snaps are defined in a single snapcraft.yaml file placed in a snap folder at the root of your project.
+Snaps are defined in a single snapcraft.yaml file placed in a snap directory at the root of your project.
 This YAML file describes the application, its dependencies and how it should be built.

-The following example shows the entire snapcraft.yaml file for an existing project, Woke:
+The following example shows the entire snapcraft.yaml file for the existing snap of the woke tool:

 name: woke